 In the natural scheme of things, a child’s permanent teeth grow in behind the baby teeth.
 Eventually, the permanent teeth grow behind the baby teeth, pushing on the roots of the baby tooth.
 This pressure and a biological cue tell the root to dissolve, causing a loose tooth.
 After some wiggling, the tooth will fall out, with a permanent tooth growing in shortly after.

 Of course, sometimes teeth are lost not in the the natural way.
 A fall, a collision, a sporting mishap, or another type of accident can lead to an injury that causes a tooth to fall out too soon.
 In fact, almost half of children will have a tooth injury, so if it’s happened to your child, you can take comfort in knowing your dentist has probably seen it all before and will definitely know what to do.
-Untreated decay in a baby tooth can also cause a baby tooth to become so damaged it needs to be removed to prevent serious complications, ward off further infection, or treat pain in the child’s mouth.
+Untreated decay in a baby tooth can also cause a baby tooth to become so damaged that it needs to be removed to prevent serious complications, ward off further infection, or treat pain in the child’s mouth.

 When Do Baby Teeth Fall Out?

 Did you wait a long time to see your baby’s first tooth?
-Was your little sweetie’s first tooth the first in your baby playgroup (library story hour, daycare center)?
+Was your little sweetie’s first tooth the first in your baby playgroup (or library story hour or daycare center)?
 You may remember that there is a range of normal, from about 4 months old to 12 months old, for the first baby tooth to make its appearance.
 Similarly, there is a range of normal for the first teeth to start falling out.
 While most children start losing teeth around age 6, that’s not an absolute time for all children to start losing teeth.
 A child who started teething at a younger age is more likely to lose teeth at an earlier age, much like children who start teething later may not start to lose teeth for another year or so after age 6.

-Losing Baby Teeth Early
+When Baby Teeth Fall Out Too Early

 In the event that a child loses a baby tooth before the permanent tooth is likely to make a timely appearance (an X-ray done in your dentist’s office can show if a permanent tooth is nearby), it’s incredibly important to have your child evaluated by a dental professional.
 Early tooth loss can cause shifting in the teeth that remain.
 If the teeth block the space that the permanent tooth needs to grow in, it can block the permanent tooth from growing in properly, leading to expensive orthodontic issues and/or impacted teeth—teeth that grow into the bone instead of out the gums properly.
 Bite problems are also possible when a child loses a tooth early.

-If your dental team sees a possible problem from the early tooth loss, they may recommend a space preserver to keep the opening until the permanent tooth is able to grow in.
+If your dental team sees a possible problem from the early tooth loss, they may recommend a space preserver to maintain the opening until the permanent tooth is able to grow in.
 A consultation with an orthodontist may also be recommended to help correct a shift in the bite before it causes jaw problems or discomfort.

-Homecare is incredibly important for all children who are losing their baby teeth regardless of the reason the teeth have been lost.
+Homecare is incredibly important for all children who are losing their baby teeth, regardless of the reason the teeth have been lost.
 Encourage children to brush at least twice a day with a high-quality toothpaste to preserve the health of the remaining teeth and to take excellent care of the newly arriving permanent teeth.
 With a little attention and the right care, your child can build habits that will help those new teeth properly last a lifetime.